DanPerry1808/DFA_Sim/README.md

 # DFA_Sim
-A text based program for running Determinative Finite Automata.
+A text based program for running Deterministic Finite Automata.
 DFAs can be described in a simple text based format and then read into the program where you can pass strings to them.

 ## Download and Installation
 You will need Python 3 installed as a prerequisite